-tips for making carrot halwa
+tips for making best carrot halwa

 - to make gajar halwa, it is important to buy tender and juicy carrots so that they are easy to grate. some arm work is needed to make this halwa as you have to first grate the carrots and then slow cook them in stove top and keep on stirring them on regular intervals.

-- you can grate the carrots manually or in a food processor. obviously the food processor makes grating the carrots easier.
+- you can grate the carrots manually or in a food processor. obviously, the food processor makes grating the carrots easier.

-3. you can even have the gajar halwa cold, if you prefer. some people like to have it cold or at room temperature and some people like to have carrot halwa warm. its just a personal preference. in some restaurants they top the carrot halwa with vanilla ice cream and believe me this combo taste good.
+3. you can even have the gajar halwa chilled if you prefer. some people like to have it cold or at room temperature and some people like to have carrot halwa hot or warm. it is just a personal preference. in some restaurants, they serve a combination of carrot halwa with vanilla ice cream and believe me this combo tastes good.

 for more halwa recipes you may like

 - 4 cups full fat organic milk

-- 4 tablespoon ghee (clarified butter)
+- 4 tablespoons ghee (clarified butter)

 - 1 pinch saffron strands (kesar) - optional

-first rinse, peel and then grate the carrots (8-9 medium sized tender juicy carrots), either with a hand held grater or in a food processor.
+- first rinse, peel and then grate the carrots (8-9 medium sized tender juicy carrots), either with a hand held grater or in a food processor.

-you need approx 4 to 4.5 cups grated carrots.
+- you need approx 4 to 4.5 cups grated carrots.

 making carrot halwa